DKFN/sknk/docs/hands-on/weather.md

 var sknk = require("sknk-client");

 ```
+---
+**NOTE**

-NOTE : You will notice that the app will not render itself anymore, this is because your app now needs a sknk
+ You will notice that the app will not render itself anymore, this is because your app now needs a sknk
 server to run, here is [How to setup a sknk developement server]
+---
+ ##Step3: Run the child application in the mother app